 I (like most people, I’m sure) cook mostly things I want to eat.
 Every now and then, I will get a special request and will go outside my comfort zone (like this Meatloaf recipe, or this Sriracha Deviled Eggs recipe) but when it comes to a weeknight dinner, I’m really selfish about what I cook.
 So I thought it might be nice if I finally made something that was up my boyfriend’s alley more so than mine.

 Don’t get me wrong, I still like what’s going on in this recipe.
 I just don’t usually make meals with sausage.
-But I was reminded of this recipe as a suggestion to make on World Oceans Day as a Perfect Protein blogger (more information on that in my post on Thai Coconut Mussels), which was June 8.
+But I was reminded of this recipe for Clams with Spicy Sausage as a suggestion to make on World Oceans Day as a Perfect Protein blogger (more information on that in my post on Thai Coconut Mussels), which was June 8.
 So.
 Um.
 I’m a little late.
 But this recipe is too tasty not to share!

 This recipe can be found in the book The Perfect Protein: The Fish Lovers Guide to Saving the Oceans and Feeding the World and is from the ultimate seafood chef, Eric Ripert.
 This man knows his fish; one of his restaurants, Le Bernardin is known as a seafood mecca.
 But this recipe is really easy to make and cooks quickly, making it perfect for weeknight meals.
 I altered the recipe slightly but the gist is still the same.